 The Psychology Board of Australia (PsyBA) is responsible for registering psychologists and provisional psychologists.
 To become a registered practicing psychologist in Australia, you need to complete a minimum six-year sequence of study in psychology.
 Your studies must be accredited by the Australian Psychology Accreditation Council (APAC).

 Finally, you will need to complete either a two-year psychology masters program or a one-year program, followed by a one-year internship.
-There is also currently an option for you to complete a two-year internship directly after your Graduate Diploma of Psychology Advanced or honours program but this option will be phased out from June 2022, so please make sure you calculate your study timelines before you look into this option.
+There is also currently an option for you to complete a two-year internship directly after your Graduate Diploma of Psychology Advanced or honours program.